wcd0622/wcd/README.md

 # wcd
-This is a legend begin
+This is a new beginning